 Just over eight months ago, Countingup was an idea.
-Since those first lines of code were written, partnerships have been set up with key suppliers and our amazing founding team recruited to build the world’s first accounting bank.
-We launched banking for sole traders in January 2018 and for limited companies in March 2018.
+Since those first lines of code were written, partnerships have been set up with key suppliers and our amazing founding team recruited to build the world’s first business current account that automates accounting for small businesses.
+We launched our app for sole traders in January 2018 and for limited companies in March 2018.

 500 forward thinking businesses have joined us on our journey to make running a business simple and enjoyable.
 Thanks to all 500 of you for opening an account with Countingup!